juanjomarcruz/Clinical-Trials-SQL-Analytics/README.md

 ## Objective

 The aim of this project is to have a more deep understading of protocol-related trends in clinical trials conducted all over the world.

-For this reason, SQL queries were designed in PostgreSQL and executed from the PgAdmin4 client.
+## Tools & Skills

+The tools that I have used in this project are the following:

+- PgAdmin4: the GUI client from which SQL queries are sent to the PostgreSQL Server.
+- SQL: the language to design queries to the database.
+- PostgreSQL: the database management system (Server).

+In addition, this project demonstrates my intermediate-level SQL skills and my ability to apply them in order to extract valuable information from real-world data.
+Some of these skills are:

+- Beginner functions: Select, From, Group by, Order By, Count().
+- Beginner filtering: Where, Having, Limit, In, Between, Is, Not, Like, Ilike,...
+- Beginner structures: Joins, Subqueries.
+- Intermediate functions: Case When, Extract Year/Month/Day From, Split_, Window functions: Lag(), Over(), Partition by(), Order by(),...
+- Intermediate stuctures: Common Table Expressions (CTE), Temporary tables, Views.

 ## Structure